 As often happens in professional sports, predictions proved wrong.
 Robinson was upset for the Mr. Olympia title by the perfectly peaked Zane.
 Though huge and imposing, Robinson seemed to be holding a slight film of water over his muscles, while Zane’s impeccable conditioning paid off.
 A runner-up the previous Mr. Olympia to Franco Columbu by only half a point, Zane had finally broken through and claimed his destiny.

-Undaunted, Robinson competed in the first ever Night of Champions contest in New York City in 1978.
+Undaunted, Robby Robinson competed in the first ever Night of Champions contest in New York City in 1978.
 Vastly improved from his Olympia condition the previous year, the Black Prince was ripped and ready, showing off his freaky intercostal/abdominal development in his side chest poses.
 He took the show in a landslide, beating out new IFBB pro Roy Callendar in the process.

 IFBB PROFESSIONAL WORLD CUP

 Two months later, Robinson won the IFBB Professional World Cup competition in Los Angeles, looking even bigger and more ripped than he did at the Night of Champions.
-He cruised to another easy victory over Callendar and Danny Padilla.
+He cruised to another easy victory over Calendar and Danny Padilla.
 After these two impressive wins, Robinson looked once again like the favorite to win the Mr. Olympia in the fall.